SiteRelEnby/anduril2/README.md

   * Return non-zero on build failure (useful for CI/CD pipelines etc.)

 ## Scripts

+* `build.sh`: Build anduril.
+With no args, will build all possible targets (equivalent to running `build-all.sh` but handles running the docker image transparently.
+For Linux/MacOS/WSL2
+* `build_windows.sh`: `build.sh` with a fix for Cygwin Windows environments.
+Will still work on unixes as well for automation/convenience purposes.
+* `build-docker-image.sh`: build a local copy of the `anduril-buildenv-docker` image
+* `buildscripts/` individual scripts to build a hex for a specific light, mostly for my own automation

 Example build scripts and header files for my lights (`build-siterelenby-*` and `spaghetti-monster/anduril/cfg-siterelenby*.h`) including a few extra default settings vs the default model header files.